-To manage temporary overrides for make macros and EVs, place macro definitions in build options specification (BOS) files. clearmake provides several ways for using a BOS file.
+To manage temporary overrides for make macros and environment variables, place macro definitions in build options specification (BOS) files. clearmake provides several ways for using a BOS file.
 For example, if your makefile is named project.mk, macro definitions are read from project.mk.options.
-You can also keep a BOS file in your home directory, or specify one or more BOS files with clearmake -A. For details, see Chapter 5, clearmake Makefiles and BOS Files.
+You can also keep a BOS file in your home directory, or specify one or more BOS files with clearmake -A. For details, see Build Options Specification Files.